New-America-OER-AI-in-Education/oer-voicerag/README.md

 We have included a working script for processing the `Flexbooks` folder of data here: [encode_document_catalogue](scripts/encode_document_catalogue.py).
 This extracts text from documents, chunks the text, encodes chunks as embeddings, and performs automated tagging of document chunks.

+We have aso hosted a Redis database server and included a working script for upserting the encoded documents here: [upsert_document_catalogue](scripts/upsert_document_catalogue.py)

 # Components of voice activation